andre-nguyen/Kiko-plus/about.md

 ### Conference Proceedings

 * A. Borowczyk, D.-T. Nguyen, **A. Phu-Van Nguyen**, D. Q. Nguyen, D. Saussié and J. Le Ny, Autonomous Landing of a Multirotor Micro Air Vehicle on a High Velocity Ground Vehicle.
 Proceedings of the IFAC World Congress, Toulouse, France, July 2017.

+## Awards

+* 2015 - **Best System Design** - International Aerial Robotics Competition - For presenting an autonomous quadrotor vehicle capable of tracking and following ground robots using color blob detection in a GPS denied environment.
+* 2015 - **Directeur de société technique de l'année** - Association des Étudiants de Polytechnique - For starting team Elikos from scratch and representing the school in an international collegiate engineering competition, my efforts were recognized by the school's student association by naming me director of the year.
+* 2014 - **Best System Design** - International Aerial Robotics Competition - For being the only team capable of optical flow based flight in a GPS denied environment and being the only team capapble of autonomous takeoff.
+Despite starting our team only 7 months earlier.
+* 2011 - **Philip and Lily Malouf Prize** - Philip and Lily Malouf Foundation - For presenting the best implementation of the first year integrative project in computer and software engineering at Polytechnique Montreal.